DOAGenesys/Push-agent-copilot-summary-data-to-Salesforce/README.md

 * Necessary GC permissions to create data actions and architect workflows
 * Necessary SF permissions to create custom fields and configure integrations

+## Architecture Overview

+The integration follows this data flow:

+1. **Interaction Completion**: A voice call or messaging conversation ends in Genesys Cloud
+2. **Trigger Activation**: The configured trigger detects the conversation end event
+3. **Workflow Execution**: The Architect workflow executes, calling the imported data actions
+4. **Copilot Data Retrieval**: Data actions fetch Copilot-generated summaries and insights
+5. **Salesforce Update**: Data is synchronized to the appropriate Salesforce object fields
+6. **Data Availability**: Copilot data becomes visible in Salesforce record (within a few seconds, depending on the Workflow configuration)

 ## Setup Instructions

 ### Step 1: Create Custom Fields in Salesforce